webpack/webpack.js.org/src/content/configuration/dev-server.md

 When using _inline mode_, the console in your DevTools will show you messages e.g. before reloading, before an error or when [Hot Module Replacement](/concepts/hot-module-replacement/) is enabled.
 Defaults to `info`.

-`devServer.clientLogLevel` may be too verbose, you can turn to log off by setting it to  `'none'`.
+`devServer.clientLogLevel` may be too verbose, you can turn logging off by setting it to  `'none'`.

 __webpack.config.js__